Elango-Sagravia/geo-politics/outstatic/content/articles/china-taiwan-conflict-consequences.md

 ![A geographical map of the Asia-Pacific region](/images/asia-pacific-region-geographical-map-A4OD.png)

-*A geographical map of the Asia-Pacific region.
+*source-A geographical map of the Asia-Pacific region.
 Credits: Union for International Cancer Control.*

 Across the Indo-Pacific region, the Chinese Communist Party (CCP) uses military and economic measures to threaten its neighbors, advance unlawful maritime claims, bully naval shipping lanes, and [destabilize territory along the People’s Republic of China](https://2017-2021.state.gov/chinas-military-aggression-in-the-indo-pacific-region/) (PRC).